 Protein and Carbohydrates

-This one is less about absorption and more about how you feel after eating.
-Pairing protein with carbohydrates helps keep energy more stable instead of that quick spike and crash.
-Combinations like eggs on toast, rice with chicken or tofu, apple with peanut butter, are easy and make meals feel more filling and balanced throughout the day.
+This one’s less about absorption and more about how you actually feel after eating.
+Adding some protein can help slow things down a bit and keep your energy more steady, so you’re not getting those quick highs and crashes.
+Simple combos like eggs on toast, rice with chicken or tofu, or even an apple with peanut butter just tend to keep you fuller and feeling a bit more balanced through the day.

 Zinc and Protein (Animal Foods)

-Zinc from animal foods like meat and seafood tends to be more easily absorbed, especially as part of a protein-rich meal.
-It’s one of those things that’s naturally built into how a lot of us already eat — but still worth knowing, especially if you’re eating mostly plant-based.
+Zinc from animal foods like meat and seafood is generally more easily absorbed, especially when it’s part of a protein-rich meal.
+It’s something that’s often already built into how many people eat, but it’s still helpful to be aware of, especially if your diet is mostly plant-based.

 Healthy Fats and Colourful Vegetables

-The bright orange and red vegetables — carrots, sweet potatoes, peppers — contain nutrients that the body absorbs much better when fat is present.
-Roasted carrots with olive oil, sweet potato with a little butter, or avocado alongside a colourful salad are all good examples of this working naturally.
+Those bright orange and red vegetables, carrots, sweet potatoes, peppers, are better used by the body when there’s some fat with them.
+So simple pairings like roasted carrots with olive oil, sweet potato with a bit of butter, or adding avocado to a salad make a difference.

-Honestly, when you look at traditional meals, a lot of this is already happening without anyone having to think about it.
-Beans with tomatoes, stir-fries cooked in oil, curries made with spices and fat — these combinations developed over generations for a reason.
+And when you look at traditional meals, a lot of this is already built in.
+Beans with tomatoes, stir-fries cooked in oil, curries with spices and fat… none of that happened randomly.
+There’s a reason those combinations have stuck around.

 A Few Things Worth Being Aware Of

-Calcium (like dairy) can make it harder for your body to absorb iron, especially from plant sources.
-If you’re eating something like lentils or spinach and trying to get more iron in, pairing it with a large glass of milk at the same time isn’t ideal.
-It doesn’t mean you can’t have both — just spacing them out a little can help.
+Calcium, like dairy, can make it a bit harder for your body to absorb iron, especially from plant foods.
+So if you’re having something like lentils or spinach and trying to support your iron intake, having a big glass of milk at the same time isn’t the best combo.
+It doesn’t mean you can’t have both, just spacing them out a bit can help.

 Iron and Coffee or Tea